Franka Batelić: 2017–2018: Comeback, Eurovision Song Contest 2018 and S tobom

 On 27 November 2017, Batelić confirmed via social media that she will release her comeback single "S tobom" on 4 December 2017.
 The song was first played on Nives Čanović's 385 Show on Narodni radio on 4 December with Batelić interviewed live.
 The accompanying music video for the song was directed by Sandra Mihaljević and Igor Ivanović and premiered on RTL Televizija's HR Top show on 10 December 2017.
 It was announced on 13 February 2018 that Batelić would represent Croatia in the Eurovision Song Contest 2018 with the song "Crazy".
 She came in 17th in the first semi-final thus not qualifying for the grand finale.

 Batelić's debut studio album S tobom was released on 6 December 2018 and peaked at number 19 on the Top of the Shops albums chart in Croatia.
 The album's third single, "Kao ti i ja", was released in June.
 Its fourth single "Ti mi nosiš sreću" was released in October, while the fifth single "Tajno" was released in December.

 2019–present: Second studio album

 On 17 June 2019 Betelić released "Ljubav, ništa više" as the first single from her upcoming second studio album.
 In October "Sve dok sanjaš" was released as the album's second single.
 "Sve dok sanjaš" debuted at number two on the HR Top 40, eventually peaking at number one, becoming Batelić's first chart topping single in Croatia.
 She performed the song at the 2020 Cesarica Awards and won the "Song of the Year" award with it.

+On 7 July 2023, Batalić released the single "Putuj s poljupcima".